 Moses: There are no strangers among those who seek God's mercy.

-Moses: All who thirst for freedom, may come with us.
-The shadow of death will pass over us tonight.
-And tomorrow, we will see the light of freedom will shine upon us as we go forth from Egypt.
+Moses: All who thirst for freedom may come with us.
+The darkness of death will pass over us tonight, and tomorrow the light of freedom will shine upon us as we go forth from Egypt.

 Bithiah: I shall go with you, Moses.

 Miriam: A princess of Egypt?